thomas-d-harrison/ebook_library/README.md

 ## 🧠 Data Model Notes

-- Ebook metadata is treated as the **source of truth** for books and authors
+- eBook metadata is treated as the **source of truth** for books and authors
 - StoryGraph data is imported as **reading history**, not book definitions
 - Reading history optionally links to existing books via title/author matching
 - If no match is found, reading history is still preserved